Small time Chung-type LIL for L\'{e}vy processes: Explicit LIL for L e vy processes

+In part 3 the process is of bounded variation, so that the claim is included in Proposition~\ref{prop:bvnodrift}. \end{pf}

-We now come to L\'evy processes obtained from Brownian motion by subordination, i.e.\ $X_t=\sigma B_{A_t}$, where $B$ is a Brownian motion independent of the subordinator $A$.
-In this case, the resulting L\'evy process is symmetric and the small deviation asymptotics is governed by the truncated variance $U$ from (\ref{eqn:defnU}). \begin{corollary} Let $B$ be a Brownian motion independent of the subordinator $A$, where $A$ has Laplace exponent $\Phi$.
-For $\lambda>0$ we set $b_\lambda(t):=F^{-1}\left(\frac{\log|\log t|}{\lambda t} \right)$ with
+We now come to L\'evy processes obtained from Brownian motion by subordination, that is, $X_t=\sigma B_{A_t}$, where $B$ is a Brownian motion independent of the subordinator $A$.
+In this case, the resulting L\'evy process is symmetric and the small deviation asymptotics is governed by the truncated variance $U$ from (\ref{eqn:defnU}).